STOP Putting Yourself Down

 7. Green Tea May Help You Chill Out

 Green tea contains the amino acid L-theanine, which is found almost exclusively in tea plants (Raj Juneja et al., 1999).
 L-theanine acts as a neurotransmitter in the brain, meaning that it sends signals to neurons.
-Several studies have shown that L-theanine appears to increase alpha-wave generation in the human brain, signalling a state of relaxation (Raj Juneja et al., 1999).
+Several studies have shown that L-theanine appears to increase alpha-wave generation in the human brain, signaling a state of relaxation (Raj Juneja et al., 1999).

 8. It May Protect Your Brain Against Alzheimer’s Disease